-The images show it: Hostas are grown for their foliage which is very varied.
-Bright greens, stripes, greys and blues all different shades of green.
-Hostas also vary much in size, there are very small Hostas no more than a few centimetres across to giants Hostas which are up to a metre which make a dramatic statement.
+The images show it all; Hostas are grown for their impressive foliage which is very varied both in size and colours.
+There are Hostas with bright green leaves, stripes, greys and blues, all different shades of green.
+Hostas also vary much in size, some are very small no more than a few centimetres across up to giant Hostas, which can grow up to a metre across and which make a dramatic statement in a border.

-A Hosta will do best, in terms of leaf colour, if they are grown in semi shade although the yellow leaved Hostas will endure more sun.
-Hostas mix well in borders but also make a bold statement.
-When planting a Hosta, bear in mind some get very large and so there is no point in planting close by as when the leaves do emerge then will shadow anything nearby, although if it's also a shade loving plant the combination may work.
-I have found common spotted orchid lurking under the leaves of a large Hosta.
+Most of the types of Hosta will do best, in terms of leaf colour, if they are grown in semi shade although the yellow-leaved Hostas will endure more sun.
+Hostas mix well in borders but also make a bold statement when planted on their own.
+When planting a Hosta, bear in mind it's possible eventual size and leaf shape which can mean, because some Hostas grow very large there is no point in planting too close by as when the leaves do emerge, they will shadow anything nearby, although if it's also a shade loving plant the combination may work.
+I have found common spotted orchid quietly growing in the shade under the leaves of a large Hosta.

-If you are planting Hosta in a shady spot bear in mind some varieties will look better in shade than others.
-The blue leaved Hostas can look a bit dull, and the yellow leaved will not do as well in shade.
-The best varieties for shade are those with green with yellow variegation such as Hosta fortunei var.aureomarginata (AGM)(image left Hosta on path)
+If you are planting Hosta in a shady spot bear some varieties will look better in shade than others.
+The blue leaved Hostas can look a bit dull in shade, and the yellow leaved will not do as well in shade.
+The best varieties for shade are those with green and yellow variegation on their leaves, such as Hosta fortunei var.aureomarginata (AGM)(image left Hosta on path)

 Tips on Growing Hostas

 In many ways Hostas are easy to grow and come up reliably year after year.
-Hostas are a herbaceous perennial and are very hardy all of which does make them easy to grow.
-Their preferred growing conditions include shade and soil which is moist, well drained and does not dry out, although they are such tough plants I have grown them in tubs and walls both of which tend to be on the dry side, but do display the Hosta at it's very best.
-If the only spot in the garden for the Hosta has sun, avoid the midday /early afternoon, as should we have a hot summer the leaves can scorch if there is too much sun.
+Hostas are a herbaceous perennial and fully hardy which makes them easy to grow.
+Hosta's preferred growing conditions include shade and soil which is moist, well drained and does not dry out, although they are such tough plants I have grown them in tubs and walls both of which tend to be on the dry side, but do display the Hosta at it's very best.
+If the only spot in your garden for the Hosta has sun, avoid the midday /early afternoon, as should we have a hot summer the leaves can scorch if there is too much sun.

-Hostas do flower but their flowers in the main are not very attractive and can become quite ragged looking quickly.
-There is also a gardening school of thought that recommends pruning off the flowers so that the plant puts it's energies into foliage as Hostas do not repeat flower so once pruned it is thought to divert more growth to the leaves.
+Hostas do flower in the summer, but their flowers are not particularly attractive and can become quite ragged not long after flowering.
+There is a gardening school of thought which recommends pruning off the flowers, so that the plant puts it's energies into foliage, as Hostas do not repeat flower so once pruned it is thought to divert more growth to the leaves.

 Hostas can be divided in the spring to make new plants and this is best done when the plant is established.
 Hostas are really tough plants so just dig it up, best time is in the spring when the new shoots are showing, divide by either putting two spades in back to back and forcing apart, or cut a chunk off with a hacksaw or sharp knife.
 Hostas are fairly indestructible although the slugs and snails do a good job.